graduation-capPathways Graduates

 Pathway Duration: 8 weeks

-Material: Mastering Bitcoin: Programming the Open Blockchain (3rd Edition) by Andreas Antonopoulos
+Material: Mastering Bitcoin: Programming the Open Blockchain (3rd Edition)arrow-up-right by Andreas Antonopoulos

 Graduation Criteria: Read all study materials; complete assigned course work (including partner discussions); prepare presentations on Socratic questions; and attend at least 5 of 7 weekly 90-minute group study sessions